thinkberg/mbed-memtrace-logger/README.md

 - enable memory tracing in your mbed program
 - log uart into a log file continuously: `miniterm.py /dev/cu.usbmodem1234 9600 | tee memtrace.log`
 - run script to tail file `python memtrace.py memtrace.log KEYWORD`

+> the KEYWORD allows you to define a RESET state, where the analyzer resets all calculations.

 Enjoy!